The Commonplace

 0.12

 Total employment increases by 22.4 p.p. (equivalent to +1.3 million jobs) over the simulation period.
-Employment positive high total employment (jobs)
+Employment positive total employment (jobs)

 22.4 p.p. increase in total employment (+1.3 million jobs)